JWH709/Buffoon-Builder/Notes/NOTES.md

 - Added a state that tracks what list is currently displayed and then displays the corresponding block tab to go along with said list.
+- Added the ability too click the Builder logo to bring up the introscreen again.
+Tweaked the building list info to display correctly when clicked